 We ask all Organizational and Event Staff to observe a waiting period of 30 days from the first meeting or contact.
 We ask Instructors to observe an additional waiting period of 30 days from the date of the last class or lesson the student has taken with that Instructor.
 This means that if a student and Instructor wish to begin dating, the student should refrain from attending that Instructor’s classes for the duration of the 30-day waiting period.

-After the waiting period, we expect our Instructors and Staff Members to use their best judgement and be cognizant of the influence of power dynamics when engaging in sexual, romantic, or play relationships with people they meet through our events.
+After the waiting period, we expect our Instructors and Staff Members to use their best judgement and be cognizant of the influence of power dynamics when engaging in sexual or romantic relationships with people they meet through our events.

 Staff Members should communicate clearly and professionally with students, observing all communication principles outlined in our Conduct Guidelines.
 Staff Members should respect the autonomy and identity of all students.